apacheignite/documentation/deployment/kubernetes-deployment.md

   "title": "Ignite Docker Image Version"
 }
 [/block]

+[block:callout]
+{
+  "type": "success",
+  "title": "Ignite Configuration Shared over HTTP", "body": "If it's tricky for you to share the Apache Ignite configuration via `PersistentVolumeClaim` then you can upload it to an HTTP server and pass set the link as a value of `CONFIG_URI` parameters."
+}
+[/block]
 Next, go ahead and deploy Ignite pods in Kubernetes using the configuration​ above:
 [block:code]
 {